augustodossantosti/baseapp/README.md

-This repository includes a base application for other Java/Spring projects that has REST as their Architectural style, Oracle database and user authentication process is performed with a JWT (Json Web Token).
+This repository includes a base application for other Java/Spring projects that has REST as their Architectural style, Oracle database and user authentication process performed with a JWT (Json Web Token).

+This project also offers API documentation with swagger and exposes their entities with Spring Data Rest.

 Security: